Grind and Brew: The Best Coffee Makers with Grinders Built in

 There’s no “one-size-fits-all” setting on your grinder… Dialing in the grind size is like finding the clearest frequency of a radio station.
 At the ideal setting, the brewed coffee is its most focused and balanced self.

 There’s also strength control, which determines how much coffee the Grind Control grinds for each brew.
-The machine also features a “steep and release” system allowing the hot water to absorb more of your beans’ flavor before dripping into the carafe.
+The machine also features a “steep and release” system allowing the hot water to absorb more of your beans’ flavor before dripping into the thermal carafe.
+(It’s also one of the best thermal carafe coffee makers in our list.)
 With all these features, you have a huge degree of control over how your coffee tastes.

 The programmable timer means you can wake up to a pot of freshly brewed coffee from freshly ground beans.
 If you’re the kind of person who has to drink the coffee before you do the things (aren’t we all?), this can be a lifesaver.
 Plus, if you remove the drip tray, you can fit a travel mug under the filter.